ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-7. Answer the following questions:
+Q. Answer the following questions:
 1. Define what is meant by (mathematical) expectation.
 2. Define what is meant by variance.
 3. Derive the expectation and variance of a the binomial random variable $X ∼ Binomial(n, p)$ in terms of $p$ and $n$.

 <details><summary><b>Answer</b></summary>